ezedinff/AAIDC/project-2/backend/README.md

 - Open `http://localhost:3000`
 - Enter a description like "Create a video about coffee origins"
 - Watch real-time progress as the AI generates your video
+- View detailed progress logs and scene data in the database

 ### API Example
 ```bash